figtools/figgy.docs/deployment/google.md

 **To prepare Figgy for deployment you're going to need to these files:**

+Files are located in `REPO_ROOT/terraform/figgy/` directory.
 1. 00_main.tf
 1. 01_configure_figgy.tf
 1. vars/{env}.tfvars files

 ### Lets' start with `00_main.tf`

-If you have any familiarity with Terraform this should be a cinch.
-All you need to do is configure this file as you normally would any other Terraform file.
+If you have any familiarity with [Terraform](https://www.terraform.io/) this should be a cinch.
+All you need to do is configure this file as you normally would any other Terraform `main.tf` file.
 One important distinction is that this code base is a Terraform multi-environment codebase.
 We will be using this same Terraform configuration to deploy Figgy across every account you want to integrate with Figgy.
 Keep that in mind -- hard-coding a single profile or access key is probably not a good idea.